 Really the best thing to do is just keep practicing.
 I’m definitely still learning, but I’ve started to get a feel for which backgrounds are too “busy” and which add to the outfit, and what time of day I can expect good lighting in certain spots.
-Every time I try to take it in a new location, though, the process of trial-and-error stars over again . . .posted about 3 years ago
+Every time I try to take it in a new location, though, the process of trial-and-error stars over again . . .posted over 3 years ago

 Just take photos in a place that had good lighting!
 Outside is usually better than inside, but you don’t want to take a photo in direct sunlight or the lighting could be too harsh.

 I usually put the camera a few metres away from me, and I don’t usually use zoom.